1999 Tennessee Titans season: AFC Divisional Playoff

-Although the Indianapolis Colts, behind second year quarterback Peyton Manning, had posted some gaudy numbers (3rd in points scored compared to Tennessee’s 7th) en route to a sterling 13–3 regular season record, the upstart Titans paid them little respect.
+Although the Indianapolis Colts, behind second year quarterback Peyton Manning, had posted some gaudy numbers (3rd in points scored compared to Tennessee's 7th) en route to a sterling 13–3 regular season record, the upstart Titans paid them little respect.
 Running back Eddie George rushed for a team playoff-record 162 yards, including a 68-yard touchdown, to help lead the Titans to victory.
 Manning completed only 19 of 43 passes in the loss for the Colts.

-AFC Championship Game
+AFC Championship game

-The Jacksonville Jaguars had been one of the NFL’s best teams in the 1999 season; they were 6th in scoring and first in fewest points allowed while pacing the AFC with a 14–2 record.
+The Jacksonville Jaguars had been one of the NFL's best teams in the 1999 season; they were 6th in scoring and first in fewest points allowed while pacing the AFC with a 14–2 record.
 However, both of those losses came at the hands of their opponents in the AFC Championship game, the Tennessee Titans.
-The Titans would prove up to the task of beating their division rival once again as the Titans scored a resounding 33–14 victory; the game was at times a chaotic affair as the Titans forced six turnovers and an end zone sack for a safety, all despite giving up four turnovers themselves; the Jaguars were also bullied into nine penalties for 100 yards.
-The Titans advanced to the first Super Bowl in club history.
+The Titans would prove up to the task of beating their division rival once again as the Titans scored a resounding 33–14 victory; the game was at times a chaotic affair as the Titans forced six turnovers and an end zone sack for a safety, all despite giving up four turnovers themselves; the Jaguars also committed nine penalties for 100 yards.
+The Titans advanced to the first Super Bowl in team history.